Columbia Law School Ferguson Caravan 2015 from avocadoavocat on Vimeo.

 Although impact litigation has become one effective tool for change, ArchCity Defenders remains dedicated to representing our clients and changing the lives of our clients on an individual basis.
 To this end, we provide direct representation in housing, elder, consumer, family, criminal, and other areas of the law.
-We also have a partnership with the Migrant and Immigrant Community Action (MICA) Project to receive referrals and provide representation in immigration court bond detention hearings.

 Legal interns perform fact and legal research; draft memos synthesizing their findings, motions, pleadings, and client communication; assist with discovery and investigation; interview and communicate with clients and witnesses; and attend court proceedings with staff attorneys.

 Another effective tool for change is ArchCity’s policy and media advocacy work.
 Policy interns will research and analyze policy issues; draft legislation, issue briefs, policy statements, press releases, and op-eds; attend hearings; coordinate and assist with public education; track local, state, and federal legislation and regulatory actions; and build power and support broader campaigns through work for and with organizers and movements.